Belfast Stories: Planning Application for £100m Landmark Visitor Attraction Set for Submission

 The Belfast Stories development will include several key components: a central House of Stories exhibition building for interactive and immersive storytelling; the restoration and repurposing of the former Bank of Ireland building to include a food hall, restaurant, and winter garden; a creative hub with screen production, post-production, and digital editing facilities; and significant public realm enhancements including landscaping, lighting, and new civic spaces for events and performances.

 Belfast City Council has also launched a £250,000 Community Grants Programme to support story-based projects across the city, offering small grants of up to £10,000 and creative project grants of up to £30,000, with projects expected to run between June 2026 and March 2027.
-This initiative reflects the project's commitment to community involvement and grassroots storytelling.
+This initiative reflects the project's commitment to community involvement and grassroots storytelling, ensuring that Belfast Stories is not simply a building but a living cultural programme rooted in the city's neighbourhoods.

 Why It Matters